Other than my own mailbox, I’ve also got access to some additional shared mailboxes within our company.

 Outlook Web App

-The easiest way to go is probably to use Outlook Web App (OWA).
+Probably the easiest way to go is to use Outlook Web App.
 You can ask your mail administrator for the URL if you don’t know it.
 In Outlook 2010 and Outlook 2013, you may find the URL in the Info section when pressing on the File menu tab.

 When you have been granted Full Access permissions, then you can log on with your own username and password and click on your own name in the top-right corner to get to the option of opening another mailbox.